ppchhabra/website/dataset.md

 ### measuring "decomposability" of a (utility) patent

+***

 1. For each claim, identify whether it is independent or dependent by using a regular-expression search for the term “claim #”, where # signifies any number.
 2. If the claim is independent:
-a.
-Break down the claim into individual words.
+*	Break down the claim into individual words.
-b.
-Tag each word in the claim with its type: noun, adjective, verb, etc.
+*	Tag each word in the claim with its type: noun, adjective, verb, etc.
-c.
-Identify the root for each word (e.g., reduce the word “surfaces” to “surface”).
+*	Identify the root for each word (e.g., reduce the word “surfaces” to “surface”).
-d.
-Identify the subject matter for the claim based on first-occurring noun phrase with adjectives (e.g., “outer free end”, “elastic strip”, “bioprosthetic mitral valve replacement”).
+*	Identify the subject matter for the claim based on first-occurring noun phrase with adjectives (e.g., “outer free end”, “elastic strip”, “bioprosthetic mitral valve replacement”).
 3. If the claim is dependent:
-a.
-Take the sentence starting after “claim #”—for example, from the text “A mitral valve replacement as in claim 1, wherein the base is…” use only “wherein the base is…”.
+*	Take the sentence starting after “claim #”—for example, from the text “A mitral valve replacement as in claim 1, wherein the base is…” use only “wherein the base is…”.
-b.
-Return to steps a.–d. of Step 2.
+*	Return to steps a.–d. of Step 2.
 4. Count the number of distinct subject matter in the patent.

+***